calebj210/qmk_firmware/keyboards/planck/keymaps/calebj210/readme.md

-# The Default Planck Layout
+# Personal Planck keyboard layout sporting a QWERTY keymap with some music and dynamic macros.